1. Is admission guaranteed?

 7. Is the studio wheelchair accessible?

 Most are, but you MUST notify us when booking your tickets in advance, if you, or any member of your party will be attending with a wheelchair.
 However, certain studios are not.
 Please call us on 0871 987 1234 to confirm.
 Please note that we do insist that any guest attending with a wheelchair must have two able bodied helpers with them to assist in loading in and out of the studio complex.
 This is not only for their own health and safety, but also for others attending the show.
 If you, or a guest in your party require special arrangements or assistance at the studio, please contact our ticket unit at least five days prior to the show and we will be only too happy to help (eg; partially sighted, elderly or infirm).
 If prior arrangements have not been made, access to the studio may be denied.

 8. What does 'Priority Pass' mean?

 On certain occasions guests of the production company and/or celebrity friends or relatives who are appearing on the show will be supplied tickets/etickets with Priority Pass clearly stated.
 They are asked to go straight to the front of the audience queue to announce their arrival to the Applause Store Audience Manager and usually placed in a separate queue.
 Please note: Priority Pass ticket holders will be detailed on the Audience Manager's guests list and must announce their arrival.
-'Priority Pass' ticket holders must strictly arrive no later than 45 minutes before the 'door opening' time as stated on the ticket.
-WITHOUT EXCEPTION late arrival will void any form of priority pass access.
+'Priority Pass' ticket holders must strictly arrive no later than the 'arrive by time' stated on the ticket WITHOUT EXCEPTION.
+Late arrival will void any form of priority pass access.